OxygenCobalt/Auxio/info/ARCHITECTURE.md

 Shared utilities.
 This is primarily for QoL when developing Auxio.
 Documentation is provided on each method.

 Utilities are separated into a few groups:
-- Context utilties are extensions of `Context` and generally act as shortcuts for that class.
+- Context utilities are extensions of `Context` and generally act as shortcuts for that class.
 - Framework utilities extend a variety of view implementations to add new behavior or shortcuts.
 - Primitive utilities operate on basic datatypes and are mostly shortcuts.
 - Log utilities are a more light-weight logging framework that Auxio leverages instead of